bugthesystem/ioredis-eventemitter/README.md

 # ioredis-eventemitter
-Redis pubsub using an event emitter via ioredis Redis client
+Redis pubsub using an event emitter via ioredis Redis client that it supports [Cluster](http://redis.io/topics/cluster-tutorial), [Sentinel](http://redis.io/topics/sentinel)

 > [ioredis](https://github.com/luin/ioredis) is a robust, performance-focused and full-featured Redis client for Node and io.js.